PimySoft/cat_on_lsd/README.md

-# cat_on_lsd
+# cat_on_lsd the mental cat-AI

 Since my cat died, I've decided to upload her consciousness.
+She was a total maniac.
 Here she is: https://twitter.com/cat_on_LSD

-Please feel free to share ideas for the data.json file.
+# ai-cat.py
+This picks from a csv file which sentences were generated with a cat-AI.
+The cat AI was trained with FastAI.
+.
+FastAI makes it easy to retrain a model based on Wikipedia.
+This was done on a dataset of 300.000 sentences generated with cat-bot.py
+.
+While posting with the cat-bot gave completely random tweets, the cat-AI can respect some patterns.
+For instance, when making a joke about Marx, it is very likely to make it about Capitalism.
+.
+Fai-cat.py at the moment isn't using any AI-model.
+On PythonAnywhere it is just using a csv generated with an AI-model (cat-AI).

+# cat-bot.py
+Some lines of code to generate random silly tweets.
+This was used to generate a dataset to train cat-AI.

 #Data.json
 .
 Please feel free to share ideas to enrich this.